gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 If we define some additional notation, we can then define hypotheses that allow us to assess evidence related to whether the treatment "matters" in Homogeneity situations.
+\index{Chi-Square Test!Homogeneity Test}
 This situation is similar to what we did in the One-Way ANOVA situation with quantitative responses in Chapter \@ref(chapter3) but the parameters now relate to proportions in the response variable categories across the groups.
 First we can define the conditional population proportions in level $c$ (column